togetherassessments/assessment-site/src/content/assessments/blog-posts/reasonable-adjustments-for-your-assessment.md

 ### Additional or alternative options

-* Using different pronouns in different settings or with different people
+* Different pronouns or names used in different settings if preferred
 * Agreement on how you are described in notes and reports
 * Use of your preferred name, title, or form of address

-## After your assessment

-After your assessment, you will receive a detailed report with findings and personalised recommendations.
-You will have a chance to make changes before it is finalised.
-We can also provide guidance on next steps, including support services, workplace or educational adjustments, or applications such as Access to Work or Disabled Students Allowance.

-Follow-up support sessions can be booked at any time.